The National Health and Medical Research Council (NHMRC) funds research through institutions that it has approved to administer NHMRC grants.

-Institutions that are not already an NHMRC AI can apply for AI status by completing the Administering Institutions application form (see downloads).
+Institutions that are not already an NHMRC AI can apply for AI status by completing the Administering Institutions application form (see downloads section, below).

 The AI application form collects data about the institution and asks for declarations to be made by the institution's CEO/Vice-Chancellor that it meets specified requirements.

 The AI application process distinguishes between universities that are specified as listed providers in Section 16-10 of the Higher Education Support Act 2003 (HES Act) and other institutions.
-Table A and Table B providers under the HES Act are eligible to become AIs and apply for NHMRC funding once they have provided the required business information and signed the required declarations in the Administering Institutions application form (except question 4).
+Table A and Table B providers under the HES Act are eligible to become AIs and apply for NHMRC funding once they have provided the required business information and signed the required declarations in the Administering Institutions application form.